 Many questions remain after the recent Oildale accident and the official investigation continues.

-For more information or if you or a loved one has been injured in a pedestrian accident, contact an aggressive Sacramento personal injury attorney at the Law Office of Frederick J. Sette for a free, initial consultation.
+For more information or if you or a loved one has been injured in a pedestrian accident, contact an aggressive Sacramento personal injury attorney at Sette Law Office for a free, initial consultation.